dani2s/ShadowCaster/README.md

 ShadowCaster
 ========
-A software with a hybrid approach for the detection of horizontal gene transfer events in prokaryotes.
+A python implementation of a hybrid approach for the detection of horizontal gene transfer events in prokaryotes.

 Documentation
 -------------